SJECollins/ci-pp3-cyoa/README.md

 # Hide & Seek

-Hide & Seek is a choose your own adventure game.
+Hide & Seek is a horror-themed, choose your own adventure game.
 It is targeted at users who would like to play an interactive story where their decisions will influence how the game story plays out.

 Created with Python, Hide & Seek is inspired by classic adventure games where the user interacts with the game by entering commands.
 And like a classic choose your own adventure story, the choices the user makes when prompted effect the outcome of the game.
 There are multiple different endings decided by the choices made throughout the game.